-We ask that you raise 50% of your fundraising 2 months before the event.
-As you know, fundraising is something that’s done by a team’s goodwill and the deadline there is to make sure everyone puts effort in to fundraise for their place on the event.
-It also reassures us that we can pay our external company for the practical costs relating to the team’s place on the event, knowing the charity is not going to be out of pocket.
+We ask that you raise 50% of your fundraising target 2 months before the event (£900).
+Fundraising is something that is always done on a goodwill basis.
+The 50% deadline is there is to make sure everyone puts effort in to fundraise for their place on the event.
+It also reassures us that we can pay the practical event costs relating to the team’s place on the event, knowing that the charity will not be out of pocket.

-What if we don’t raise 50% of my fundraising by the deadline?
+What if we don’t raise 50% of our £1800 fundraising target by the deadline?

 We rely on the conversations that we’ll have with Team Captains in the lead up to the deadline date to understand your team’s fundraising plans as you will all cook up different wonderful fundraising ideas!
 It might be that you’ve got a fundraising event that’s planned after the deadline, or even have a sponsor that won’t donate until you’ve completed the event, we’ve had these scenarios before, so we'll stay in touch to see if we can lend any help, but generally, we have to go on good faith knowing that you have activity planned.